TSENGNGUON/num_feed_api/FACEBOOK_TOKEN_FROM_DASHBOARD.md

 1. In Graph API Explorer, you'll see a text field with endpoint: `me`
 2. Change it to: `me?fields=id,name,email`
 3. Click **"Submit"** button
-4. You should see your Facebook userDto information in JSON format:
+4. You should see your Facebook user information in JSON format:
    ```json
    {
      "id": "123456789",